- Before opening a food truck, ensure the market isn't already oversaturated with trucks offering similar fare.

 Key takeaway: Before you hit the road, think about the target market for your truck, and keep those potential customers in mind when you are deciding on your food and your mobile restaurant's style.

 In need of a mobile POS system for your food truck?
-Check out our recommendations for the best iPad restaurant POS systems on our sister site, business.com.
+Check out our recommendations for the best restaurant POS system.

 Prepare catering options, too.